 - Short-term Developmental Assignments (50%)

 Leaders should thus coach their team members, so they can grow beyond their roles.
-According to a study, absence of good leaders can lead to 37% of employee turnover8.
+According to a study, the absence of good leaders can lead to 37% of employee turnover8.
 Companies are increasingly providing their employees with developmental practices, and thus, increasing the leadership potential.
-This puts leaders in a responsible position, since they would be the ones to promote and accelerate the development of their employees along with their own.
+This puts leaders in a responsible position since they would be the ones to promote and accelerate the development of their employees along with their own.

 How it all affects the company culture

 In a Harvard Business Review, Jim Whitehurst9, an ex-board member of the United Airlines, speaks about leadership and its relationship with the company culture.
 He shared how all meetings would start by discussing factors related to safety.
-This was because United Airlines’ cultural values safety above all things and since leaders’ behaviors are most likely to be mirrored by employees; it only made sense for them to begin on that note.
+This was because United Airlines’ culture values safety above all things and since leaders’ behaviors are most likely to be mirrored by employees; it only made sense for them to begin on that note.
 Thereby sending a message through their action, that they are acting on what they communicate.

 “It’s easy to think that building a culture is about other people’s behaviors, not how you act as a leader.
-But I believe that culture change begins when leaders start to model the behavior they want the organization to emulate.” – Jim Whitehurst9
+But I believe that culture change begins when leaders start to model the behavior they want the organization to emulate.”– Jim Whitehurst9

-According to S. Chris Edmonds, author of “The Culture Engine” and founder of The Purposeful Culture Group10, performance can increase by to 30% to 35% due to a good culture but can also fall just as quickly if there is a bad leadership replacement.
+According to S. Chris Edmonds, author of “The Culture Engine” and founder of The Purposeful Culture Group10, performance can increase by 30% to 35% due to a good culture but can also fall just as quickly if there is a bad leadership replacement.
 Thus, the need to develop leaders across all levels is pertinent and in the interest of the companies.
-With strong leadership qualities in its employees, a company is likely to become more performance focused, independent, and eventually more successful.
+With strong leadership qualities in its employees, a company is likely to become more performance-focused, independent, and eventually more successful.

-Reachout to us at firstname.lastname@example.org to know how we are helping organizations to convert employees into leaders within their own sphere.
+Reach out to us at [email protected] to know how we are helping organizations to convert employees into leaders within their own sphere.